 In experiment 24 a third object was added.
 In the present experiment this object is coloured blue to distinguish it from the other two objects.
 This object started to the right of the red square and moved toward it, timed so that contact with the red square coincided with contact of the black square with the red square.
 The third object then continued to move to the left.
 The motion sequence is schematically depicted in Figure 4.

 Figure 4.
 Schematic representation of camouflage stimulus in Experiment 2, based on Michotte (1963, experiment 24).
 Figure 4(a) shows the first frame of the stimulus with motion directions indicated for the black square and the blue square.
 Figure 4(b) shows the frame in which the black square and the blue square contact the red square.
 At that point the black square stops and the red square moves off as in the standard stimulus for the launching effect.
-The blue square continues to move to the left, passing behind the black and red squares.
+The blue square continues to move to the left, passing behind the black and red squares so that the black and red squares were not occluded.
 Figure 4(c) shows the continuing motion of the red and blue squares.

 Experiment 25 was similar to the typical stimulus for launching except that, on contacting the red square, the black square returned to its starting point at the same speed.
 Michotte reported that the launching effect did not occur.